litmuschaos/litmus-docs/website/versioned_docs/version-3.10.0/faq.md

 Once GitOps is enabled, any new chaos experiments created will be stored in the configured repo in the path `litmus/<project-id>/<chaos-experiment-name>.yaml`.

-### Why is my Argo Workflow not being picked up by the Workflow controller?
+### Why is my Argo Workflow not being picked up by the Workflow controller upon applying it manually?

-If your Argo Workflow is not being picked up by the Workflow controller after applying it, you may be missing the `workflows.argoproj.io/controller-instanceid` label in your Workflow YAML file.
-This label is required for the Workflow controller to manage the Workflow properly.
+If your Argo Workflow is not being picked up by the Workflow controller after applying it, you may be missing the `workflows.argoproj.io/controller-instanceid` label in your Workflow manifest.
+This label is required for the Workflow controller to reconcile the Workflow upon its creation.

-To fix this, ensure the following label is added under metadata.labels in your Workflow YAML:
+To fix this, ensure the following label is added under `metadata.labels` field in the Workflow manifest:

 ```yaml
 apiVersion: argoproj.io/v1alpha1